Inspiring art installation being brought to life with Young Cumbria

-Young Cumbria will team up with BEC to bring lively street art installation to the old depot site in first #mynorthshore project
+Young Cumbria are teaming up with BEC to bring a lively street art installation celebrating Whitehaven’s marine history to the old bus depot site.

-The art installation is being steered by BEC’s Energy & Community Officer Adam Philip-Phillips, a keen artist himself who will be happily mucking in with the painting teams: “Developments like North Shore take years to bring to fruition and during the development years we want to make the area a friendlier place to be.”
+The art installation is being steered by BEC’s Energy & Community Officer Adam Philip-Phillips, a keen artist himself who will be happily mucking in with the painting teams: “Developments like this take years to bring to fruition and during the development years we want to make the area a more pleasant place to be.”

 Lynsey Crosthwaite, Director of Services at Young Cumbria commented: “Young Cumbria is excited to be leading this project which will enable local young people to make a positive contribution to their community.
 We have undertaken many street art projects over the past few years, this is however, our largest project to date and we look forward to further projects.

 “We have found the appeal of street art to be an excellent way to engage young people which not only helps them to learn new skills but also enables them to invest back into their community.
 We thank BEC for giving us and the local young people this amazing opportunity to showcase their work and Stobbarts for providing some of our materials.
 We are excited for the new possibilities the future may hold for local young people,”